cee-studio/orca/docs/INTERNALS.md

 start of this guide, this JSON will be used to generate structures, enumerations, and functions that are used internally and by the user.

-On a base level, this will generate allow us to generate a structure that holds a “ja_str” which has a “decorator” of an “ntl.” ja_str is a string found in the JSON library that Orca uses internally.
+On a base level, this allow us to generate a structure that holds a “ja_str” which has a “decorator” of an “ntl.” ja_str is a string found in the JSON library that Orca uses internally.
 It holds a single value, which is a string.